jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 <!-- ↑ that could be better, but even my german sentences are not great: …wo sie sind?! -->
 The easy way to get participants is via an recruiting agency: You pay them and they will get you participants.
 But since that might not be possible for you, here is how you do it yourself.
 Two conditions need to be satisfied in order to convince people to participate in your research: They need to know about the possibility and that it is rewarding to participate.

-It is motivating for potential participants if the research improves their life: A shopkeeper will likely be interested if you work on making it easier to keep track of bills and taxes, neighbors, if you try to make living in the neighborhood better.
-People will also be happy to participant, if they like your product and/or organization e.g. because your work is not-for profit and supports a good cause.
+It is motivating for potential participants if the research improves their life: A shopkeeper will likely be interested if you work on making it easier to keep track of bills , neighbors will be motivated to help if you try to make living in the neighborhood better.

-Incentives are a simple, but effective motivation for participants.
+Incentives, like money or vouchers,  are a simple, but effective motivation for participants.
 If you have the funds and particularly, if your project will earn you (or your employer) money, you should pay a fair sum for your participants’ time.
 If your funds are small and people like to support you and your cause, you could also offer something other than money: Something that people like, but would usually not “just” buy seems to work well—e.g. really good chocolate or a voucher for a nice local restaurant.

 When you know what you can offer to potential participants, you can write down what participants can expect if they participate.
 This includes: